Crazylov3/truonglang-backend-v2/DOCKER.md

-# 🐳 Learnify LMS Docker Setup
+# 🐳 Giao Duc Thang Long Docker Setup

-This document explains how to run the Learnify LMS application using Docker for both development and production environments.
+This document explains how to run the Giao Duc Thang Long application using Docker for both development and production environments.

 ## 📋 Prerequisites